Donders-Institute/rdm-wiki/docs/2_Background/3_Storage.rst

 .. dropdown:: Disadvantages

-    When conducting analyses on your personal PC or the PC issued to you by the Technical Group, you will need to download your research data onto the :bdg-primary:`local storage` of your device.
+    When conducting analyses on the PC issued to you by the Technical Group, you will need to download your research data onto the :bdg-primary:`local storage` of your device.
     In such cases, you **MUST** already have anonymized data in case of a data leak from your :bdg-primary:`local storage`.
     Also, downloading all of the research data may take a long time depending on the size of the data set you are analyzing.